codewithheeren/Java/Day 6 [Exception Handling]/Reference Notes - Java Day 6.md

 **Task 3:** **Design and implement a backend task scheduler for executing multiple tasks sequentially.**
 The scheduler must handle failures gracefully and incorporate retry logic for error-prone tasks.
 This task focuses on backend concepts such as exception handling, logging, and retry mechanisms to ensure the scheduler's robustness in a real-world application.

+**Task 4: Transaction Rollback in Banking System** Simulate a banking transaction where:
+If any step in the process (e.g., debit, credit) fails, throw a TransactionException.
+Use exception handling to rollback all completed steps to maintain consistency.
+Log the failure and provide feedback to the user.

 **Solution Task 3 -**